icredibletech/git-security/README.md

 # # Configuration

 You can control this feature using the suspend_actions input in your restore workflow file.
   - suspend_actions: 'true' (Default): Activates the safety feature.
-Workflows will be sespend during the operation.
+Workflows will be suspend during the operation.
   - suspend_actions: 'false': Deactivates the feature.
 Workflows will remain active, which is not recommended unless you are sure no other actions will interfere.